Yandex Cloud

 gRPC API

-You can get the cluster’s operation list as follows:
+You can get a list of cluster operations as follows:

 1. In the management console, open the folder containing your cluster.